Where to Stay in San Francisco: Best Areas & Hotels

 The downtown of Burlingame delights visitors with its pleasant tree-lined streets and wide selection of restaurants, cafés, and boutiques on and around Burlingame Avenue (the town's main street).
 From springtime through the fall, colorful potted flowers bloom on Burlingame Avenue, while the shaded sidewalk cafés and outdoor restaurant terraces are buzzing with activity.

 Just minutes away from the SFO airport, the Bay Landing Hotel in Burlingame is a great value in the mid-range category.
-This 3-star boutique hotel provides free parking and complimentary shuttle service to and from the airport.
+This three-star boutique hotel provides free parking and complimentary shuttle service to and from the airport.
 Guest rooms are equipped with mini refrigerators, microwaves, and coffee machines.
 Accommodations also include a complimentary continental breakfast, served in a dining room or on an outdoor terrace overlooking the San Francisco Bay.

 More Related Articles on PlanetWare.com